Senna is a natural laxative made from the leaves and fruit of the senna plant. It is used to treat constipation (difficulty pooing).

 A very rare but serious side effect of senna is a severe raised, red, itchy skin rash on any part or all of your body.
-This happens in less than 1 in 10,000 people.

 If you get a severe skin rash, stop taking senna and tell your doctor straight away.